Eitilt/CommonHelpers/Storage/MIGRATING.md

   - **`MoveAndReplaceAsync`**
   - **`MoveAsync`** (all overrides)
   - **`OpenAsync`**
+- **`FileType`** returns `null` if no extension can be retrieved from the file name
+  - This may actually be the original behaviour, but the documentation doesn't make it clear
 - **`OpenAsync`** returns `System.IO.FileStream` rather than an implementation of `Windows.Storage.IRandomAccessStream`
 - **`OpenTransactedWriteAsync`** is not yet implemented